All Präventa products are developed in collaboration with medical professionals and

 Trace elements:

 Trace elements are tiny components of minerals.
-They occur only in trace amounts in the body and are needed only in minute quantities.
-Nevertheless, life would not function without them.
-Trace elements have very important functions in the body; for example, they play a key role in important detoxification processes.
+They are only present in trace amounts in the body and are only needed in minute quantities.
+Nevertheless, nothing would function without them.
+Trace elements have very important functions in the body; for example, they are essential in important detoxification processes.

-(Requirements below 50 mg per kilogram of body weight, measured in milligrams or micrograms.)
+(Requirement is less than 50 mg per kilogram of body weight; they are measured in milligrams or micrograms.)

 Iron, selenium, fluoride, zinc, copper and iodine.

-Normal diet?
+Normal nutrition?
 Or when do you need more?

-Ideally, a healthy diet (through food) provides a sufficient supply of micronutrients.
-Depending on the stage of life and circumstances, intake can quickly become imbalanced.
-This can lead to increased demand.
-A prolonged deficiency can lead to health problems.
+Ideally, a person consumes sufficient micronutrients through a healthy diet.
+Depending on life stage and circumstances, intake can quickly become imbalanced, leading to an increased need.
+A prolonged deficiency can cause health problems.

 - growth